nebula-cu/coms-e6998/home.md

 *Note:* the presentation is not the final deliverable of your project.
 It is a way to get feedback on important issues you should address in your report.

 ### Project Report
-Email a 5-6 page project report by Dec 31st at 23:59PM ET to Kostis Kaffes.
+Email a 5-6 page project report by Dec 31st at 23:59PM ET to Kostis and Vahab.
 We strongly encourage earlier submissions if possible, especially if you are graduating!
 We recommend using the [ACM SIGPLAN template](http://overleaf.com/latex/templates/association-for-computing-machinery-acm-sigplan-proceedings-template/rfvsrhgmghtc), but any sane single-spaced, two-column layout will be accepted.
 Though you can adjust as needed, we recommend the following report structure:

 - Introduction -- 1 page
 - Motivation/Background/Related Work -- 1 page